-We account for contingencies in accordance with SFAS No. 5, Accounting for Contingencies, which requires that an estimated loss from a loss contingency shall be accrued when information available prior to issuance of the financial statements indicates that it is probable that an asset has been impaired or a liability has been incurred at the date of the financial statements and when the amount of the loss can be reasonably estimated.
+Accounting standards require that an estimated loss from a loss contingency shall be accrued when information available prior to the issuance of the financial statements indicate that it is probable that an asset has been impaired or a liability has been incurred at the date of the financial statements and when the amount of the loss can be reasonably estimated.
 Accounting for contingencies such as legal and income tax matters requires us to use our judgment.
 We believe that our accruals for these matters are adequate.
 Nevertheless, the actual loss from a loss contingency might differ from our estimates.